AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

     (See Section :ref:`sec-globalattribs`.)
 The `getattribute()` function
     returns the value regardless of type, or `None` if the attribute does not exist.
 The typed variety will only succeed if the attribute is actually of that type specified.
-Type varity with the type in the name also takes a default value.
+Type variety with the type in the name also takes a default value.

     For an attribute of type STRING, get_bytes_attribute in Python3 skips